romkatv/powerlevel10k/README.md

 ##### custom_command

-The `custom_...` segment lets you add a custom command to your prompt, to e.g. display the wifi signal.
-You choose a name for the segment yourself, (here signal), and then set the appropriate variables, as so (based on the name you chose)
+The `custom_...` segment allows you to turn the output of a custom command into a prompt segment.
+As an example, if you wanted to create a custom segment to display your WiFi signal strength, you might define a custom segment called `custom_signal` like this:

     POWERLEVEL9K_LEFT_PROMPT_ELEMENTS=(context time battery dir vcs virtualenv custom_signal) POWERLEVEL9K_CUSTOM_SIGNAL="echo signal: \$(nmcli device wifi | grep yes | awk '{print \$8}')"